 Lungo, ristretto, corretto, macchiato, marocchino, in vetro.
 You would think ordering a coffee in Italy is a simple task, but ask any barista and he would beg to differ.
 The list of the requirements Italians can have when ordering their bitter shot can go on and on, many customers adding their own personal features.

-With brands like Illy, Lavazza, Profili, Trombetta, pretty much everywhere you will find great coffee brands across the country.
+With brands like Illy, Lavazza, Profili, Trombetta, pretty much everywhere you will find great coffee across the country.
 Now that you are ready to fit in from your very Italy trip, here is how to order and enjoy your coffee!

 Coffee in the Italian culture